What is Great Decisions?

 Evaluation and Feedback

-The online evaluation form for the 2023 lectures will open shortly.
+The online evaluation form for the 2024 lectures:

 For further questions or information, please send an email to GlobalEducation@uncc.edu.